Spectral stability and instability of solitary waves of the Dirac equation with concentrated nonlinearity: Proof of Theorem

 The solution to

 has the form

-when writing this expression, we took into account that the operator $D_m-\omega I_2$ is invariant in the subspace of functions with even first component and odd second component.
+above, we took into account that the operator $D_m-\omega I_2$ is invariant in the subspace of functions with even first component and odd second component.
 There is no jump condition to worry about since $\theta(x)$ vanishes at the origin.
 Because of the spatial symmetry, it suffices to consider $x>0$.
 Substitution of \eqref{theta} into \eqref{l-theta} leads to the system

 The above system allows us to express $E=\p_\omega\alpha$ and $F=\mu C$ (from the first equation) and also $B=-\p_\omega(\alpha\mu)$ (from the second equation), and then we derive an overdetermined system